 If we don’t think we have the right team and think we have inherited bad employees most likely the way we treat them, our attitude and body language will not motivate them to work to their full potential.

 Challenge your team

-For the new year try some new leadership techniques.
-The ABC’s are three quick strategies you can implement before busy season starts.
-Leaders are not born they are developed.
-The Sales Seed is launching a brand new learning experience for current and aspiring leaders in 2020.
-Learn more here: https://thesalesseed.com/grow-coach-lead/
+Moving forward, try some new leadership techniques.
+The ABCs are three quick strategies you can implement before the busy season starts.
+Exceptional leaders are not born, they are developed.